What background checks do I need?

 Search Associates is an integral partner in the International Task Force on Child Protection and works closely with other recruiting agencies and international schools in an effort to preserve international schools as safe places for students.
 Consequently, we are highly committed to ensuring that our candidate members have been thoroughly evaluated not just for the quality of their teaching but for backgrounds clear of actual or suspicious misbehavior around children.
 While this means we are now asking you to provide more information than we have in the past, we trust you will appreciate that this will ultimately make you, the candidate, even more attractive to recruiters.

-In order to comply with the International Child Protection Task Force’s clear recommendations on best-recruiting practices, we advise that you upload a background check to the document section(eg teacher registration card/document/police check) from any and all previous countries you have worked in, along with proof of teaching certification such as transcripts and certificates.
+In order to comply with the International Child Protection Task Force’s clear recommendations on best-recruiting practices, we advise that you upload a background check to the document section(eg teacher registration card/document/police check) from any and all previous countries you have worked in for more than 6 months, along with proof of teaching certification such as transcripts and certificates.

-Registered candidates can view information on their dashboard about SecurTest as an option for acquiring background checks.
+Registered candidates can view information on their dashboard about SecurTest as a fee-for-service option for acquiring background checks.
 Requirements vary depending on your country of origin.

 Checks by country

 # For UK Candidates, this will be a Criminal Background Check – https://www.gov.uk/disclosure-barring-service-check/overview